 YSEALI Civil Society Development Fellows

 For the sixth year, the Mansfield Center is honored to host the Professional Fellows Program of the U.S. Department of State.
 The focus for 2017 is Civil Society Development.
-The program for Burma/Myanmar, Cambodia, Laos, Thailand, and Vietnam is designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S.
+The program for Cambodia, Laos, Myanmar, Thailand, and Vietnam is designed to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S.

 In the 2017 program, 32 Southeast Asians and a minimum of 12 Americans will travel between May 2017 and January 2018.
 Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 16 Southeast Asian Fellows will travel to the U.S. early May to mid-June, and 16 Southeast Asian Fellows will travel in a second group from early October to mid-November.